 Voter registration - transfer of records from department of revenue - transfer of records from department of health care policy and financing - voter registration agency reports - verification of signatures - appropriation.
-Beginning July 1, 2020, the department of revenue to transfer to the secretary of state (secretary) the electronic record of each unregistered elector or person eligible to preregister who applies for the issuance, renewal, or correction of a Colorado driver's license or identification card.
-If the individual has provided documentation of citizenship, the elector's county clerk reviews the record for completeness and sends the elector a notice advising that the elector has been registered to vote.
+Beginning July 1, 2020, the department of revenue is required to transfer to the secretary of state (secretary) the electronic record of each unregistered elector or person eligible to preregister who applies for the issuance, renewal, or correction of a Colorado driver's license or identification card and who provides documentation of citizenship.
+The elector's county clerk reviews the record for completeness and sends the elector a notice advising that the elector has been registered to vote.
 The elector can return the notice to either decline to be registered or affiliate with a party.
 If the elector does not decline to be registered within 20 days after the notice is mailed and the form is not returned as undeliverable, the elector is registered to vote.